Charles Adderley, 1st Baron Norton: Political career

 In 1841, Adderley entered the House of Commons as Member of Parliament for North Staffordshire, retaining his seat until 1878, when he was created Baron Norton.

 Adderley's ministerial career began in 1858, when he was appointed President of the Board of Health and Vice-president of the Committee of the Council on Education in Lord Derby's short ministry.
-Again under Lord Derby, he was Under-Secretary of State for the Colonies from 1866 to 1868, being in charge of the act which created the Dominion of Canada, and from 1874 to 1878, he was President of the Board of Trade.
+Again under Lord Derby, he was Under-Secretary of State for the Colonies from 1866 to 1868, being in charge of the act which created the new Dominion of Canada, and from 1874 to 1878, he was President of the Board of Trade.

 He was sworn of the Privy Council in 1858, was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1869 Birthday Honours, and, in 1878, he was elevated to the peerage as Baron Norton, of Norton-on-the-Moors in the County of Stafford.

 Norton was a strong churchman and especially interested in education and the colonies.
 He joined the Canterbury Association on 27 March 1848 and was a member of the management committee from the beginning.
 In 1852/53, he paid £500 towards the costs of the closure of the association.